griddbnet/v2-docs/docs/architecture/structure-of-griddb.md

 Since cluster operation will continue as long as the majority of the number of nodes is in operation.
 So, a node can be separated from the cluster for maintenance while keeping the cluster in operation.
 The node can be get back into the cluster via network after the maintenance.
 Nodes can also be added via network to reinforce the system.

 The following two networks can be separated: the network that communicates within the cluster and the network dedicated to client communication.
-For details, refer to the [GridDB Administrator Guide](../4.md_administrators_guide/md_administrators_guide.md).

 ### Status of node